IbcAlpha/IBC/userguide.md

 It is safest to use the 'stable' offline version of TWS rather than the 'latest' version for live trading: the latter is more likely to have bugs.

-IBController needs TWS to operate in English so that it can recognise the various dialogues that it interacts with.
-You can set TWS's language by starting it manually (ie without using IBController) and selecting the language on the initial login dialog.
-TWS will remember this language setting when you subsequently start it using IBController.
+TwsAutomater needs TWS to operate in English so that it can recognise the various dialogues that it interacts with.
+You can set TWS's language by starting it manually (ie without using TwsAutomater) and selecting the language on the initial login dialog.
+TWS will remember this language setting when you subsequently start it using TwsAutomater.

-Note that you do not need an IB account to try out IBController, as you can use the IB demo account (username `edemo`, password `demouser`).
+Note that you do not need an IB account to try out TwsAutomater, as you can use the IB demo account (username `edemo`, password `demouser`).

-### Where to get IBController
+### Where to get TwsAutomater
 ----------------------------

-IBController is officially distributed as a ZIP file containing the compiled program and some additional files, detailed below.
+TwsAutomater is officially distributed as a ZIP file containing the compiled program and some additional files, detailed below.

-The ZIP file for the latest version should be downloaded from [Github](https://github.com/ib-controller/ib-controller/releases).
+The ZIP file for the latest version should be downloaded from [Github](https://github.com/tradewright/TwsAutomater/releases).
 Earlier versions can also be downloaded from the same place if need be.

 The distribution ZIP file contains:

 * [License](LICENSE.txt) text
-* Compiled JAR (named similar to `IBController.jar`)
+* Compiled JAR (named similar to `TwsAutomater.jar`)
-* Sample configuration file (named similar to `IBController.ini`)
+* Sample configuration file (named similar to `TwsAutomater.ini`)
-* Sample TWS launch script for Windows (named similar to `IBControllerStart.bat`)
+* Sample TWS launch script for Windows (named similar to `TwsAutomaterStart.bat`)
-* Sample Gateway launch script for Windows (named similar to `IBControllerGatewayStart.bat`)
+* Sample Gateway launch script for Windows (named similar to `TwsAutomaterGatewayStart.bat`)
-* Sample TWS launch script for Unix (named similar to `IBControllerStart.sh`)
+* Sample TWS launch script for Unix (named similar to `TwsAutomaterStart.sh`)
-* Sample Gateway launch script for Unix (named similar to `IBControllerGatewayStart.sh`)
+* Sample Gateway launch script for Unix (named similar to `TwsAutomaterGatewayStart.sh`)
-* Sample TWS launch script for OS X (named similar to `IBControllerStart-OSX.sh`)
+* Sample TWS launch script for OS X (named similar to `TwsAutomaterStart-OSX.sh`)
-* Sample Gateway launch script for OS X (named similar to `IBControllerGatewayStart-OSX.sh`)
+* Sample Gateway launch script for OS X (named similar to `TwsAutomaterGatewayStart-OSX.sh`)
 * Sample Windows Task Scheduler file (named similar to `Start TWS Live (daily).xml`)
 * A Scripts sub-folder containing sub-scripts used by the top-level scripts mentioned above
-* A text file called `version` containing the IBController version number
+* A text file called `version` containing the TwsAutomater version number

-Source code and build scripts are not included in the distribution ZIPs, as they are freely available from the [IBController project page](https://github.com/ib-controller/ib-controller) on Github.
+Source code and build scripts are not included in the distribution ZIPs, as they are freely available from the [TwsAutomater project page](https://github.com/tradewright/TwsAutomater) on Github.

-### Installing IBController
+### Installing TwsAutomater
 ---------------------------

-Installing IBController is just a matter of extracting the contents of the downloaded ZIP file to wherever you want to install it.
+Installing TwsAutomater is just a matter of extracting the contents of the downloaded ZIP file to wherever you want to install it.
 You will make things easiest for yourself if you use the locations described in 'Default Paths' below, because that will minimise customising the configuration file and the shell scripts.

-If you already have a previous IBController installation, it's wise to rename its folder (eg to `IBController.old`) so that you can easily refer back to any customisations you did for that version.
+If you already have a previous TwsAutomater installation, it's wise to rename its folder (eg to `TwsAutomater.old`) so that you can easily refer back to any customisations you did for that version.

 #### On Windows:

-- create the folder where you want to install IBController, if it doesn't already exist.
-As noted above (see Default Paths) this is normally `C:\IBController` but it can be anywhere you like
+- create the folder where you want to install TwsAutomater, if it doesn't already exist.
+As noted above (see Default Paths) this is normally `C:\TwsAutomater` but it can be anywhere you like

 - locate the downloaded ZIP file using File Explorer (Windows Explorer on